soham-c04/SimpleScaler-IPC-optimizer/README.md

 - To change size of cache change values in default.cfg.
 - Block sizes greater than 64 might not be supported in this version of SimpleScalar.
 - The total simulation/computation time is = $\text{code running time} \times \text{(product of no. of values each parameter can take)}$.
-- Hence, with each increase in additional parameter value, the search space and time requried for search blows up exponentially.
+- Hence, with each increase in additional parameter value, the search space and time required for search goes up exponentially.
 <br> <br>

 ## How to Run